echolinkdev/MinimaDEX/README.md

 You can add this DEX to your Website and specify which tokens you want it to support!

-All the settings you can specify are in <b>dexconfig.js</b> in the main <b>public</b> folder.
+All the <b>Settings</b> you can specify are in <b>dexconfig.js</b> in the main <b>public</b> folder.
 They are pretty self-explanatory.

+The default dex server is running on ws://localhost:8081.. so you will need to change that!

-You should also specify your OWN Dex server - this way your dex will run much smoother and quicker than if it was linked to a conjested DEX server with many other tokens.
+You should specify your OWN Dex server - that way your dex will run much smoother and quicker than if it was linked to a congested DEX server with many other tokens.

-To run the dex server yourself ( it's basically a chat server - no private keys or anything ) you need nodejs installed..
+To run the dex server yourself ( it's basically a chat server - no private keys or anything ) you need <b>node</b> installed..

 Then - create a folder and copy server.js into it..